Canonical definition

 - Is decision delay cost a recognised concept in business literature?

 - Variants of it appear in real-options theory and behavioural economics.
-The framing here is from operating practice: three layers, compounding, asymmetric.
+The framing here is from operating experience: three layers, compounding, asymmetric.